oracle/truffleruby/doc/user/interop.md

 - `INSERTABLE` will be set if the object is not frozen.

-- `MODIFIABLE` and `REMOVABLE` will be set if the instance variable exists is found and the object is not frozen.
+- `MODIFIABLE` and `REMOVABLE` will be set if the instance variable exists and the object is not frozen.

 - `INVOCABLE` will not be set.